leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001B_BAL - Narratology Introduction.md

 **Exploring Narrative Techniques: Temporality and Sequential Ordering**

 - **Complexity of Time in Narrative Contexts:**
-  - Time in narratives is multifaceted and non-linear, contrasting with the regulated, daily time we experience.
-It encompasses monumental, historical, micro, and presentist time, each offering a unique perspective and experience.
+  - <mark style="background: #FFF3A3A6;">Time</mark> in narratives is multifaceted and non-linear, contrasting with the regulated, daily time we experience.
+It encompasses <mark style="background: #FFF3A3A6;">monumental</mark>, <mark style="background: #FFF3A3A6;">historical</mark>, <mark style="background: #FFF3A3A6;">micro</mark>, and <mark style="background: #FFF3A3A6;">presentist time</mark>, each offering a unique perspective and experience.

 - **Temporal Dynamics in "Arabian Nights":**
-  - The narrative in "Arabian Nights" showcases complex temporal layers, with the king bound to daily time and Scheherazade manipulating narrative time.
-This manipulation underscores the story's thematic exploration of time, fear, and control.
+  - The narrative in "Arabian Nights" showcases complex temporal layers, with the king bound to daily time and Scheherazade manipulating <mark style="background: #FFF3A3A6;">narrative time</mark>.
+This manipulation underscores the story's <mark style="background: #FFF3A3A6;">thematic exploration</mark> of time, fear, and control.

 - **Sequential Ordering in Storytelling:**
-  - The sequence of events in a story can differ from their chronological order in reality.
-This technique is used to create narrative effects, emphasizing the constructed nature of storytelling.
+  - The <mark style="background: #FFF3A3A6;">sequence of events</mark> in a story can differ from their <mark style="background: #FFF3A3A6;">chronological order</mark> in reality.
+This technique is used to create <mark style="background: #FFF3A3A6;">narrative effects</mark>, emphasizing the <mark style="background: #FFF3A3A6;">constructed nature of storytelling</mark>.

 - **Example of Sequential Ordering:**
-  - In the given example, John ringing a doorbell is presented before his motivation to see someone, reversing the logical order of events.
+  - In the given example, John ringing a doorbell is presented before his motivation to see someone, reversing the <mark style="background: #FFF3A3A6;">logical order of events</mark>.
 This narrative choice reflects the flexibility and creativity in storytelling.

 - **Key Idea:**
-  - Narrative techniques involving time and sequential ordering highlight the intricate and deliberate construction of stories.
-These techniques challenge the perception of time and event progression, allowing narratives to convey complex themes and emotions beyond the constraints of linear time.
+  - <mark style="background: #FFF3A3A6;">Narrative techniques involving time and sequential ordering highlight the intricate and deliberate construction of stories.</mark> These techniques challenge the <mark style="background: #FFF3A3A6;">perception of time</mark> and <mark style="background: #FFF3A3A6;">event progression</mark>, allowing narratives to convey complex themes and emotions beyond the constraints of <mark style="background: #FFF3A3A6;">linear time</mark>.

 **Analyzing Temporal Manipulation in Narratives: Retroversion and Anticipation**